 The Dean shall appoint a cabinet to provide advice and recommendations regarding the operations of the Medical School.
-The Cabinet shall be advisory and shall include broad representation of all interests, including department chairs, research leaders, the President of the Faculty Council, administrative representatives from Hofstra University and North Shore-LIJ Health System, and community representatives.
+The Cabinet shall be advisory and shall include broad representation of all interests, including department chairs, research leaders, the President of the Faculty Council, and administrative representatives from Hofstra University and North Shore-LIJ Health System.

 3.2 - Meetings.

 The Dean shall schedule periodic meetings of the Cabinet to solicit input and advice.

 The faculty shall participate in the standing committees as outlined below and in such ad hoc committees as the Dean shall appoint in order to make recommendations to the Dean and senior administration of the School of Medicine.
 Unless otherwise specifically stated, all committees are advisory to the Dean.
 All faculty members are eligible to serve on committees.
 With the advice of the Faculty Council, the Dean shall designate Committee members and Chairs so as to ensure appropriate representation of the faculty in the standing committees as outlined below.

 B. Committee Procedures.